 From Playa Del Ray, California USA

-David M Green is involved in many grassroots projects to empower citizens with tools for a healthier community.
+David Green is involved in many grassroots projects to empower citizens with tools for a healthier community.
 He is particularly interested in the tools and techniques that allow people to co-create in harmony.
-David facilitates a Prescencing Inst hub on Reimaging Learning, a Spiritual Book Club and co-leads Humanity Awareness Initiative, a community spreading tools for increasing self awareness.
+David facilitates a Prescencing Institute hub on Reimagining Democracy and a Spiritual Book Club and he also co-leads Humanity Awareness Initiative, a community spreading tools for increasing self awareness.

 From Melbourne, Australia

 I am a mother of three adult children and grandmother of one 3 year old girl.
 I live on the Mornington Peninsula 1.5 hours from Melbourne.
 Attended teachers college for children from k-8. travelled and taught children in Greece, UK and Israel.
-Taught in Ed faculty for more than 20 yrs Uni of Melbourne.
+Taught on the Education faculty for more than 20 years University of Melbourne.
 Postgrad studies in Futures allowed me to use and understand systems and spiritual perspectives in my thinking and work with educators now.
-I am a part of the Hub Host Holding team for the PI and support hub hosts in the Southern Hemisphere.
+I am a part of the Hub Host Holding team for the Presencing Institute and support hub hosts in the Southern Hemisphere.
 I also produce and sell Endangered Australian Animal puppets and train adults to use the puppets to reconnect children, and adults with the natural world through story and puppetry.